 The Training Montage

-The montage was a staple of ’80s and ’90s action movies.
-It spoke to the underdog who could not just show up and win.
-The hero had to change, and change came through hard work.
-The problem for the movie’s director is that hard work and change are boring.
-Catchy soundtracks and clever editing compress a bunch of monotonous hard work, endless reps, and long slogs into something bite-sized and powerfully inspiring.
+The ’80s and ’90s action movies montage was a staple for some of us growing up.
+It spoke to the underdog who lacked the talent or raw physical gifts to just show up and win.
+It taught us about grit and the necessity of hard work.
+The movie director’s problem is that hard work and change are boring.
+Catchy soundtracks and clever editing compress monotonous hard work, endless reps, and long slogs into something bite-sized and powerfully inspiring.
 We all know that Van Damme didn’t kick the bamboo tree half a dozen times before knocking it down; he didn’t learn the splits after being strung up by the legs just once.
-Rocky didn’t jog up the steps once or twice or go for one tough jog in the snow in Soviet Russia.
+Rocky didn’t jog up the steps once or twice or plow through the snow in Soviet Russia one snowy afternoon.
 He had to “go through hell” and “build some hurtin’ bombs.”
 Those things take time.
 The montage compresses all the elements of hardship, motivation, and change into a highlight reel.

-Change takes repetition and perseverance.
-Think of any meaningful change you’ve made in your life.
-Whether physical, mental, or otherwise, change rarely happens by force or spontaneously—if it does, the impetus is often unwanted, catastrophic, or life-altering.
+Positive, meaningful change—whether physical, mental, or otherwise—rarely happens spontaneously.
 If you want to eat healthier, you have to undo old habits.
-If you’re going to get strong, you are going to have to show up to the gym consistently.
+If you’re going to get strong, you are going to have to show up to train consistently.
 And your training is going to take long enough that if you put Eye of the Tiger on a loop, you will eventually be sick of it.
 The human body is incredibly adaptable, but it is not disposed toward sudden change.

 Intentional physical change hijacks the body’s processes of survival.
 When you engage in intense physical training, you are not unlocking your latent genetic potential.
 You are taking a hammer, anvil, and fire and beating your body into shape.
 The stress of training makes you pliable, and smart practices shape your physical person into the desired outcome.
 You do not turn-on the process of change; you do something over and over again until change happens—repetition is what makes it work.
 Hence the appeal of the training montage.
 It acknowledges the hard work and motivation it takes to change but doesn’t bore us with the thousands of reps it actually takes.

-Compare the classic training montage to the wave of superhero movies right now.
-For the superhero, change is explosive, sudden and unexpected.
-The hero doesn’t want to be a hero but is set upon by gamma rays or a radioactive spider or space magic.
-Suddenly, the weakling finds out he or she is special and has the potential for great power.
-Instead of seeking change, the superhero struggles with choice.
+Compare the classic training montage to the current wave of superhero movies.
+For the superhero, change is sudden and unexpected.
+The average joe is bitten by a radioactive hamster or inundated with space magic.
+This unappreciated weakling finds out that they now have the potential for great power.
+The superhero struggles with choice, not ability.
 Do they accept their power and responsibility, or will they try to lead a normal life?